Shūdō Higashinakano

 Shūdō Higashinakano (東中野 修道, Higashinakano Shūdō) is a Japanese historian.
-He is a professor of intellectual history at Asia University who maintains that the 1937 Nanjing Massacre ("The Rape of Nanking") committed by Japanese troops during the Second Sino-Japanese War is a hoax.
+He is an emeritus professor of intellectual history at Asia University, who maintains that the Nanjing Massacre committed by Japanese troops during the Second Sino-Japanese War is a hoax.

 Biography

-Higashinakano came to public attention when he attacked Iris Chang's 1997 book The Rape of Nanking.
+Higashinakano came to public attention when he criticized Iris Chang's 1997 book The Rape of Nanking.
 He argued in an opinion column that appeared in Sankei Shimbun that the book was "pure baloney", alleging that there was "no witness of illegal executions or murders".
 Referring to the war crimes trial in Tokyo after World War II, he opined that "there existed no 'Rape of Nanking' as alleged by the Tokyo Trial."
-He alleged to have identified 90 historical factual errors in the first 64 pages of The Rape of Nanking.
+He claimed to have identified 90 historical factual errors in the first 64 pages of The Rape of Nanking.
 In the 1998 Penguin Books edition, four minor edits were made, none of which were related to the Japanese atrocities committed in China.

-Higashinakano pursued his arguments in his book Thorough Review of Nanjing Massacre (published in English as The Nanking Massacre: Fact versus Fiction, 2006).
-In 2006 Xia Shuqin (夏淑琴), a Chinese woman whose testimony he sought to discredit in his book, took Higashinakano to court in China, winning 1.6 million yuan in damages.
-Higashinakano had claimed that she had not been a witness of the Nanjing massacre and was not the child filmed by the missionary John Magee during the event.
+Higashinakano presented his arguments in his book Thorough Review of Nanjing Massacre (published in English as The Nanking Massacre: Fact versus Fiction, 1998).
+In 2006, Xia Shuqin (夏淑琴), a Chinese woman whose testimony he sought to discredit in his book, took Higashinakano to court in China, winning 1.6 million yuan in damages.
+Higashinakano had claimed that she had not been a witness of the Nanjing Massacre and was not the child filmed by the missionary John Magee during the event.